withoutboats/notty/README.md

 Because it implements (most) ANSI escape codes, this terminal is backwards compatible with existing command line tools.

-A subdirectory, named scaffolding, contains a minimal graphical ternminal using GTK/pango/cairo, intended for testing __notty__'s features interactively.
+A subdirectory, named scaffolding, contains a minimal graphical terminal using GTK/pango/cairo, intended for testing __notty__'s features interactively.
 This terminal is buggy and feature poor and not intended for general use.